 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)

-Colonia SHCs are limited statutorily and serve seven targeted colonias within their associated participating county.
+(CDBG only) Colonia SHCs are limited statutorily and serve seven targeted colonias within their associated participating county.
 The SHCs and TDHCA's Border Field Offices both conduct outreach activities throughout the contract period to inform colonia residents of program benefits and eligibility criteria and to provide application assistance.
 Describe how resources will be allocated among funding categories.
 Of the State CDBG allocation, 2.5% (approximately) is allocated to this fund.
 Counties that are statutorily designated to participate in the Colonia SHC Program propose which target colonias should receive concentrated attention and through what scope of program activities and funding.
 Each SHC designs a proposal unique to the needs of a specific community and based on a needs assessment.
 After a C-RAC, composed of residents from previously participating colonias, reviews and approves the proposals from the counties, the proposals are then reviewed and approved by the TDHCA's Board of Directors for implementation.
 Resources are allocated based on analysis and input from each community.

-Describe threshold factors and Maximum \$1,000,000/Minimum \$500,000 grant size limits.
-For the colonia SHC, program rules limit the assistance to up to \$1,000,000 per colonia SHC pe contract period.
-Each program activity, such as new construction, rehabilitation, and small repairs fo housing, for example, are limited to specific dollar amounts.
-What are the outcome For the Colonia SHC Program, outcomes include: colonia residents assisted, housing units assisted of created, instances of technical assistance provided, and instances of information delivered.
-In genera measures expected as a result this is Activities Benefiting LMI Persons. of the method of distribution? this is Activities beliefiting Livii reisons.
-State Program Name: Colonias Set-Aside: Colonias to Cities Initiative Program State Program Name: Funding Sources: Colonias Set-Aside: Colonias to Cities Initiative Program CDBG 7 CDBG CDBG Colonias Set-aside Funding Sources: CDBG CDBG Colonias Set-aside The Colonia to Cities Initiative ("CCIP")provides funding for basic infrastructure considered necessa Funding Sources: Describe the state program CDBG CDBG Colonias Set-aside The Colonia to Cities Initiative ("CCIP")provides funding for basic infrastructure considered necessal for a colonia area to be annexed by an adjoining city.
-Priority is given to colonias that have received Funding Sources: Describe the state program addressed by the Method of CDBG CDBG Colonias Set-aside The Colonia to Cities Initiative ("CCIP")provides funding for basic infrastructure considered necessa Funding Sources: Describe the state program addressed by the Method of CDBG CDBG Colonias Set-aside The Colonia to Cities Initiative ("CCIP")provides funding for basic infrastructure considered necessa for a colonia area to be annexed by an adjoining city.
-Priority is given to colonias that have receive prior CDBG funding.
-Both the county and city must submit a multi-jurisdictional pre-application for the
+Describe threshold factors and grant size limits.
+Maximum \$1,000,000/Minimum \$500,000 For the colonia SHC, program rules limit the assistance to up to \$1,000,000 per colonia SHC per contract period.
+Each program activity, such as new construction, rehabilitation, and small repairs for housing, for example, are limited to specific dollar amounts.
+What are the outcome measures expected as a result of the method of distribution?
+For the Colonia SHC Program, outcomes include: colonia residents assisted, housing units assisted or created, instances of technical assistance provided, and instances of information delivered.
+In general, this is Activities Benefiting LMI Persons.
+State Program Name: Colonias to Cities Initiative Program Funding Sources: CDBG CDBG Colonias Set-aside Describe the state program addressed by the Method of Distribution.
+The Colonia to Cities Initiative ("CCIP") provides funding for basic infrastructure considered necessary for a colonia area to be annexed by an adjoining city.
+Priority is given to colonias that have received prior CDBG funding.
+Both the county and city must submit a multi-jurisdictional pre-application for the project that includes a resolution from each jurisdiction.
+The city's resolution must include a firm commitment to annex the colonia upon completion of the project.
+Failure to annex the colonia may result in a requirement to repay the CDBG funding to TDA.